UBC-Solar/sunlink/README.md

 }
 ```

-- If your output doesn't look like the above, double-check the tokens you entered into the `.env` file and ensure that you **restarted the docker containers** after changing the tokens.
-Of course, make sure your docker containers are running in the first place.
+- If your output doesn't look like the above, **try restarting the docker containers or using `sudo docker compose build --no-cache**.
 For more information about the parser API health endpoint, go [here](#parser-http-api).

 - If your output looks like the above, then congratulations!
 You've finished setting up the telemetry cluster! :heavy_check_mark: